Howardlight/Bulk-File-Renamer-Python/README.md

 # Bulk-File-Renamer-Python
-Dependencies:
+Dependencies: <br />
-  Requires Python and the shutil module
+  Requires Python and the shutil module <br />

-Description:
+Description: <br />
-  The names will be preset as {extensiontyp}-{N}.{extensiontype}
+  The names will be preset as {extensiontyp}-{N}.{extensiontype} <br />
-  for example: xyz123.mp4 will be changed to MP4-1.mp4 The script also creates a log file that contains all changes and the path to the folder (the log file is located inside the script's folder) I am not responsible for any damage that occures to your files/PC Use at your own risk
+  for example: xyz123.mp4 will be changed to MP4-1.mp4 <br />
+  The script also creates a log file that contains all changes and the path to the folder <br />
+  (the log file is located inside the script's folder) <br />
+  I am not responsible for any damage that occures to your files/PC <br />
+  Use at your own risk <br />
-  This script renames all files within a folder with the extensions: .png .jpg .jpeg
+  This script renames all files within a folder with the extensions: <br />
-                                                                     .mp4 .mov .webm . gif
+  .png .jpg .jpeg .mp4 .mov .webm . gif <br />

-How it works:
+How it works: <br />
-  1- You pass a path to the script by copying the address
+  1- You pass a path to the script by copying the address <br />
-     of the folder from your windows explorer
-  2- The script will process the names and change them
+     of the folder from your windows explorer <br /> 2- The script will process the names and change them <br />